ibm-cloud-docs/dl/pricing.md

 ## Arranging for {{site.data.keyword.dl_short}} connectivity
 {: #arranging-for-dl-conectivity}

-You, the customer, must arrange connectivity and billing with your service providers, independently of {{site.data.keyword.cloud_notm}}. {{site.data.keyword.dl_short}} creates a Letter Of Authorization / Connecting Facility Assignment (LOA/CFA) which is usable by any service provider who can reach the Meet Me Room that is specified on that LOA/CFA.
+You, the customer, must arrange connectivity and billing with your service providers, independently of {{site.data.keyword.cloud_notm}}.

+{{site.data.keyword.dl_short}} Dedicated creates a Letter Of Authorization / Connecting Facility Assignment (LOA/CFA) which is usable by any service provider who can reach the Meet Me Room that is specified on that LOA/CFA.
 The provider who is connecting to the LOA/CFA must include pricing for the cross-connect in their quote to you. {{site.data.keyword.cloud_notm}} does not order cross-connects on behalf of any customer.

+{{site.data.keyword.dl_short}} Connect uses pre-established physical connections to support virtual connections that Do Not need a LOA/CFA, but do require ordering from the Service Provider.

 ## Pricing for port charges
 {: #pricing-for-dl-port-charges}